Staffordshire Bull Terrier Temperament: Loyalty, Laughter, Love

 The UK Kennel Club only recognised the Staffy in 1935.
 The authorities had concerns about their heritage and links to dogfights.
 Fortunately, good breeders transformed the Staffy into a friendly and affectionate dog with a widely known love for children whilst keeping their muscular and robust bodies.

-The Kennel Club recognises a wide range of breed standard colours: Black, Blue, Brindle, Fawn, Red, Liver, White and everything mixed between the colours mentioned above.
+The Kennel Club recognises a wide range of breed standard colours: Black, Blue, Brindle, Fawn, Red, Liver, White and everything mixed between the abovementioned colours.

 Now that we have learnt so much about the Staffies' history let's have a closer look at the temperament of this Terrier dog breed.